Compton scattering from the proton in an effective field theory with explicit Delta degrees of freedom: Introduction

 We determine $\alphae$ and $\betam$ by fitting to the proton Compton-scattering database established in Ref.~\cite{Gr12}.
 To that end, we constrain the parameters of the M1 $\gamma \mathrm{N} \Delta$ coupling by the data around the Delta-resonance, and then extract polarisabilities from the data at lower energy.
 We find that an excellent fit can be obtained by including one contact operator which corresponds to a short-distance contribution to the spin-polarisability $\gammamm$---even though, strictly speaking, this effect only appears at one order beyond that to which our calculation is complete.
 In doing this we are departing from the strict EFT expansion, but the same strategy is necessary at lower order where, once the Delta is included, $\alphae$ and $\betam$ must be promoted~\cite{Hi04}.

 This article is structured as follows.
-First, we define the theoretical ingredients of our calculation: the Lagrangians with both a covariant and nonrelativistic $\Delta(1232)$ in Sec.~\ref{sec:lagrangian}; the Compton amplitudes and the definition of nucleon polarisabilities in Sec.~\ref{sec:comptonamplitudes}; the power counting in the different kinematic regimes and how to arrive at an amplitude which is valid across regimes in Sec.~\ref{sec:PCregimes}; explicit results for the $\gammaN \Delta$ vertex corrections in Sec.~\ref{sec:gNDvertex}; the prescription for the kinematically-correct position of the pion production threshold in Sec.~\ref{sec:thresholds}; and constraints from sum rules and other processes in Sec.~\ref{sec:constraints}.
+First, we define the theoretical ingredients of our calculation: the framework in Sec.~\ref{sec:lagrangian}; the power counting in the different kinematic regimes and how to arrive at an amplitude which is valid across regimes in Sec.~\ref{sec:PCregimes}; explicit results for the $\gammaN \Delta$ vertex corrections in Sec.~\ref{sec:gNDvertex}; the prescription for the kinematically-correct position of the pion-production threshold in Sec.~\ref{sec:thresholds}; and constraints from sum rules and other processes in Sec.~\ref{sec:constraints}.
 Sec.~\ref{sec:results} is devoted to the fit itself.
-After discussing our fitting strategy in Sec.~\ref{sec:fitting}, we present our results in Sec.~\ref{sec:fits}, followed by a discussion of details, alternative scenarios and convergence issues as well as, importantly, an estimate of the residual theoretical uncertainties in Sec.~\ref{sec:details}.
+We present our results in Sec.~\ref{sec:fits}, followed by a discussion of details, alternative scenarios and convergence issues as well as, importantly, an estimate of the residual theoretical uncertainties in Sec.~\ref{sec:details}.
 After the Summary and Outlook of Sec.~\ref{sec:conclusion}, an Appendix gives references for the explicit forms of the components of the amplitudes.
 Preliminary versions of our findings appeared in Refs.~\cite{McG09,Ph12,Gr12}.